18 (Nana Kitade album)

 18: Eighteen is the debut studio album by Nana Kitade.
-It was originally released August 24, 2005 in Japan.
+It was originally released on August 24, 2005 in Japan.
 The album peaked at #16 on the Oricon chart and charted for five weeks.
 On September 7, Kitade held a special one-man live show, which was titled Nana Kitade Live Showcase '18: Eighteen, in Shibuya-Ax.
-First press editions of the album included a ticket to the live show and handshake event.
+The first press editions of the album included a ticket to the live show and handshake event.
 On December 7, she released a DVD called Nana Kitade: 18Movies.
 The DVD consists of all her music videos up until this point, clips from her one-man live show, commercials for her releases, and a studio recording of "Kesenai Tsumi".
 The album was released in the United States on July 11, 2006 through Tofu Records due to increased popularity overseas.